samtay/samtay.github.io/_posts/2020-07-03-first-foray-into-rust.md

 itself isn't everything, and in just about every other aspect (compiler, tooling, ecosystem, etc.) I've had a more enjoyable time with Rust over the past month.
 So I'm going to continue exploring it.
 I plan to start a new project at a lower level, closer to hardware, to see Rust in its more typical domain.
-If you have any project ideas please leave a comment.

 ## Footnotes
 [^1]: I don't want to hate on the language, but at the same time I don't think it's all that controversial to simply _acknowledge_ issues such as community fragmentation around build tools (cabal, stack, nix), lack of IDE, etc.